 These days, a canister/container is a much better choice, since it’s a lot cheaper and a lot easier, for the most part.
 You don’t have to constantly replace canisters or containers, although you may need to clean them out every so often.

-However, bagged filter systems are still reliable, and there are many backpack vacuums that make great use of them, and that offer replacement filter bags that are cheap, affordable, and well-made.
+However, bagged filter systems are still reliable, and many backpack vacuums make great use of them, and that offer replacement filter bags that are cheap, affordable, and well-made.
 You’re just going to have to do your research when it comes to this aspect.

 Finally, it all comes down to cost.
 Some backpack vacuums are very cheap, but most of them are going to be at least $100, usually a bit more.
 This is due to the technology, and just how powerful it is.